Menu • Quick Links • Search

 In response to these challenges, Tampa General Hospital made the decision to upgrade its helipad, which had originally been situated at ground level, adjacent to Tampa Bay.
 The saltwater spray and rotor wash from the Aeromed emergency helicopters intensified corrosion, and the area’s vulnerability to tropical storms and hurricanes only added to the strain.
 Moving the helipad to the hospital’s rooftop was the most practical solution, as it not only mitigated these environmental hazards but also provided better access for emergency air transport.

-To handle this complex upgrade, Tampa General Hospital partnered with FEC Heliports, an industry leader known for its expertise in designing and constructing custom helipads.
-FEC Heliports, based in Cincinnati, Ohio, has decades of experience creating rooftop, ground-level, and offshore helipads worldwide.
-They provided a custom solution that included two landing pads, one of which was specifically designed to accommodate the U.S. Coast Guard’s large, heavy Jayhawk rescue helicopter.
-This dual-pad setup gives the hospital the flexibility to accommodate a range of emergency operations while ensuring operational resilience.
+Tampa General partnered with FEC Heliports, a leading designer of custom helipads based in Cincinnati, Ohio, to create a solution that included two landing pads, one designed specifically for the U.S. Coast Guard’s large Jayhawk rescue helicopter.
+This dual-pad setup offers flexibility for various emergency operations while ensuring operational resilience.

 Kevin Gaudet, President of FEC Heliports, emphasized the importance of the hot-dip galvanizing process, stating that “In the beginning of our journey we realized that the hot-dip galvanized coating was the path we needed to take because the use of other coatings systems did not compare.
 The hot-dip galvanized coating provides you with long-term survival of the steel.”
 The decision to use galvanized steel also aligns with Tampa General’s commitment to sustainability.
 The helipad's structure is fully recyclable at the end of its life cycle, further reducing the carbon footprint and enhancing the hospital’s sustainability efforts.

-By investing in this durable, corrosion-resistant solution, Tampa General Hospital ensures that it can continue to provide life-saving services to the community for generations to come, all while contributing to a more sustainable future.
-The hospital’s commitment to excellence and innovation extends well beyond patient care, encompassing environmental stewardship and resource conservation as well.
+This durable, corrosion-resistant solution ensures that Tampa General Hospital can continue to provide life-saving services for generations to come, while also advancing its sustainability efforts.
+Through this investment, the hospital demonstrates that its commitment to innovation and excellence extends beyond patient care to environmental stewardship and resource conservation.

 Newly Complete